Benefit Cost Scenarios

 A PPO Plan in Action

-- Blue Cross covers 90% of eligible costs, so Sam pays $20 to visit the doctor, not $200, and $15 for the blood work, instead of $150.
+- Sam’s plan covers 80% of eligible costs, so Sam pays $40 to visit her PCP, not $200, and $30 for the lab test, instead of $150.

 - Sam now pays the generic prescription maximum copay for her medication, which is $10.